Selecting Replacement Windows: What Makes a Window Energy Efficient

 When you’re starting your project for replacement windows in Owensboro, energy efficiency should be at the top of your priority list.
-That’s due to the fact inefficient windows can be responsible for the greatest heating and cooling loss in your house.
+That’s since inefficient windows can be responsible for the greatest heating and cooling loss in your house.

-In picking your new windows, here are a few aspects to keep in mind.
+In picking your new windows, here are a few points to keep in mind.

 Window Panes: One, Two or Three?

-Window panes are one of the most critical pieces of an energy-efficient window.
-We advise choosing no less than double-pane windows, since single-pane windows are especially inefficient.
-They’re also subject to leaking air and impacting your house’s comfort.
+Window panes are one of the most critical components of an energy-efficient window.
+We advise choosing no less than double-pane windows, since single-pane windows are very inefficient.
+They’re also susceptible to leaking air and impacting your house’s comfort.

-If it will fit your budget, switching to ENERGY STAR® windows will help reduce heating and cooling costs and save you more money in the future.
-That’s since they work hard to keep your house’s temperature in balance, despite the climate outside.
+If it will work with your budget, switching to ENERGY STAR® windows will help reduce utility expenses and save you more money in the future.
+That’s since they work hard to keep your residence’s temperature in balance, despite the climate outside.